solliancenet/azure-machine-learning-service-labs/lab-0/README.md

     - `pip install tensorflow-gpu==1.10.0`
  6. Upgrade the installed version of the Azure Machine Learning SDK by running the following command:
     - `pip install --upgrade azureml-sdk[notebooks,automl] azureml-dataprep`
-7. If you will be using Visual Studio for the labs, launch Visual Studio 2017 from the Start menu and login with your Microsoft Account.
+7. If you will be using Visual Studio for the labs, launch `Visual Studio 2017` from the Start menu and login with your Microsoft Account.
 Allow Visual Studio a few moments to get ready.
 Once you see the Tools for AI Start Page displayed in Visual Studio, the setup is complete.
-8. If you will be using PyCharm for the labs, launch PyCharm from the Start menu.
-Make you intial default selections and once you are at the Welcome to PyCharm new project dialog the setup is complete.
+8. If you will be using PyCharm for the labs, launch `JetBrains PyCharm Community Edition` from the Start menu.
+Make your intial default selections and once you are at the Welcome to PyCharm new project dialog the setup is complete.
 9. Your Virtual Machine is now ready to support any of the labs using either the Visual Studio or PyCharm environments.